ibm-cloud-docs/apiconnect/importing_apis.md

   </thead>
   <tbody>
   <tr><td>Host</td>
   <td>Specifies the host name of the Management Cluster, Server, or Cloud address.
-For {{site.data.keyword.Bluemix_short}}, this entry is most likely us.apiconnect.ibmcloud.com.</td>
+For {{site.data.keyword.Bluemix_notm}}, this entry is most likely us.apiconnect.ibmcloud.com.</td>
   </tr>
   <tr>
   <td>Port</td>
   <td>Specifies the port number that is needed to connect to the Management Cluster, Server, or Cloud address.</td>
   </tr>
   <tr><td>User ID</td>
   <td>Specifies the authentication user name that is used for accessing the Management Cluster, Server, or Cloud address.
-This is most likely your IBMid that you use to log in to {{site.data.keyword.Bluemix_short}}.</td>
+This is most likely your IBMid that you use to log in to {{site.data.keyword.Bluemix_notm}}.</td>
   </tr>
   <tr><td>Password</td>
   <td>Specifies the authentication password that is used for accessing the Management Cluster,
   Server, or Cloud address.
 This is most likely your IBMid password that you use to log in to
-  {{site.data.keyword.Bluemix_short}}.</td>
+  {{site.data.keyword.Bluemix_notm}}.</td>
   </tr>
   </tbody>
   </table>